Making salaries visible in job ads: From taboo to a coming reality

 Many companies argue that publishing salaries restricts them, because one candidate is worth one amount, another — something else.
 Others fear that their employees will start comparing and demanding raises.
 Some simply don’t want competitors bidding for their staff.

-Salary transparency is a global trend aimed at greater openness, fairness and efficiency in the labor market.
-Although employers have reservations, practice shows that companies that disclose their salaries earn more trust and attract more suitable candidates.
-In Bulgaria, there is currently no legal requirement for salaries to be included in job postings, but expectations are that with the introduction of the European directive this will change in the coming years.
+In Bulgaria, there is currently no legal requirement for salaries to be included in job postings — but this is expected to change.
 In 2023, the EU adopted a Pay Transparency Directive, which obliges employers to provide salary information in job postings or at least before interviews.
 Member states have until 2026 to implement these rules.
-The question remains: will companies do it willingly, as a sign of respect for candidates or simply “because they have to”?